hsinyu-chen/MeganexPatcher/Readme.md

 **_Use this tool at your own risk._**

-**This tool is running completely on client side, the Binaries never leave your computer , did not upload to any server , the sever host this tool did not save any infomation form you , the server only serve the static web(javascript/css/html) file, did not contain any Binaries from Shiftall**
+**This tool operates entirely on the client side.
+The binaries remain on your computer and are not uploaded to any server.
+The server hosting this tool does not store any information from you.
+It is solely responsible for serving static web files (JavaScript, CSS, HTML) and does not include any binaries from Shiftall**